alexandair/entra-powershell-docs/docs/conceptual/entra-powershell-best-practices.md

 ## Performance optimizations

+The following practices can help you optimize performance when working with Microsoft Entra PowerShell:

 ### Use a filter

 Filtering is done on the server side by limiting your selection to retrieve a subset of a collection, which helps reduce unnecessary network traffic and data processing.